Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

-\paragraph{Battlefield and other war-related injuries.} Panel (a) of Table \ref{tab:cs191921} summarizes how battlefield injuries affected individuals' labor market careers.
+\paragraph{Battlefield injuries.} Panel (a) of Table \ref{tab:cs191921} summarizes how battlefield injuries affected the labor market careers of WWII veterans born 1919-21.
+The estimates are based on equation (\ref{eq:1}), estimated separately for each outcome and shock (the estimates change little when we include all shocks jointly, as shown below).
 Two main findings emerge.
-First, men with battlefield injuries were less likely to be employed at older ages than their non-injured peers, although they achieved similar levels of employment in their earlier working years (see columns (2) and (3)).
-War injuries reduced employment by nearly one year between ages 56-65, as they accelerated the transition from work to retirement.
-Second, war injuries reduced monthly work pensions by about DM 234 or almost 10\% compared to the control mean (column (5)).
+First, injured soldiers were less likely to be employed at older ages than non-injured veterans, although they achieved similar employment rates at earlier ages (see columns (2) and (3)).
+War injuries reduced employment by nearly one year between ages 56-65, by accelerating the transition from work to retirement.
+Second, war injuries reduced monthly work pensions by DM 234 or almost 10\% compared to the control mean (column (5)).
 However, the higher pension payments as war victims almost compensated for this loss (column (6)).
-These results are robust to alternative control variables (see Appendix Table \ref{tab:cs_robustness191921}).
+Battlefield injuries have no sizeable effects on educational investments (column (1)) or on nonpension income in old age (column (7)).